RexJaeschke/user-documentation/guides/hack/06-type-aliases/01-intro.md

 A *type alias* is a shorthand name for a (potentially long and complex) type specifier or definition.
 Once a type alias has been defined, it can be used in any context in which the associated type is permitted.
 Type aliaising is an abstraction mechanism.
 (Shape types can *only* be used via type aliases; see below.)

 Any given type can have multiple aliases, and a type alias can itself have aliases.
-As such, a given type can be known by any number of (equivalent) names.

 The type being aliased could be as simple as `int`, `string`, or a class type name, or as complicated as a map-like array, a tuple, or a shape.
 In the following example, `Counter` is defined to be an alias for an `int`, and `Point` is defined to be an alias for a tuple of two `int`s: